 On the Sell Side of the Transaction

 A CIM is usually prepared by an investment banker, M&A advisory firm or venture capital firm, in conjunction with the target company.
-The CIM is used as a marketing document, and efforts are made for as many aspects of the company to look attractive to potential buyers.
+The CIM is used as a marketing document, and efforts are made for as many aspects of the company to look attractive to potential buyers or prospective investors.
 The maxim for the investment banker is “don’t just sell, but sell for the maximum value.”

 In most cases, before a prospective buyer gets to see the CIM prepared for the target company, it receives the teaser to gauge interest.
 If the potential buyer is interested, it then receives the CIM, which obviously includes the company name, the information about the company itself, its financials and management and all the items that are relevant to the sale or investment.

 A CIM gives buyers a snapshot of the company — accurate and up to date — to help them decide whether it’s an opportunity worth pursuing.
-It creates a basis for the overall worth of the company, its value on the market and whether or not an analyst would be brought in to determine any growth potential.
+It creates a basis for the overall worth of the company, its value on the market, and whether or not an analyst would be brought in to determine any growth potentials or growth opportunities.

-When crafting a CIM, it’s best to put yourself into a buyer’s mindset; think of what questions you would ask if you were the one buying a company.
+When crafting a CIM as a business owner, it’s best to put yourself into a buyer’s mindset; think of what questions you would ask if you were the one buying a company.
 Being in this buyer mode will help you think of all the things that need to be brought into the CIM — things that will make the company more attractive, which will lead to a higher selling price or better terms on the investment.

 How To Share CIMs